kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                                 (make-todo title)))
                             (form/setValue (.-target %) "")))}))
 ````
-The token `%` of course is the raw DOM event.
+The token `%` is the raw DOM event.
 In a different handler we will see manipulation of the DOM classlist.
-Not every library allows easy access to the DOM, especially those such as ReactJS where we declaratively author VDOM.
-With ReactJS, accessing the DOM is a [heavier lift](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs).

-Speaking of raw DOM events, ReactJS hides those as well because ReactJS cannot handle their semantics.
-Example: `on-change` events fire on every keystroke on an input field.
-The MDN standard is that `on-change` fire only on blur or when the user hits enter, indicating they have completed their entry.

-\<soapbox\>
-ReactJS and every one of the [sixty-four submissions](http://todomvc.com/) to TodoMVC framework add a lot of value, but they also add their own baggage, and, like the Tower of Babel, segment the developer community, and limit library reuse.
-We need a front-end version of NoSQL.
-\</soapbox\>
 #### git checkout lifting-xhr
 Before concluding, we look at an especially interesting example of lifting: XHR, affectionately known as Callback Hell.
 We do so exceeding the official TodoMVC spec to alert our user of any to-do item that returns results from a search of of the FDA [Adverse Events database](https://open.fda.gov/data/faers/).